Costa Rica men's national basketball team: History

-The origins of organized basketball in Costa Rica date back to the mid-20th century, when the sport began gaining popularity in San José and other major cities.
-The men's national team was established to represent the country in regional competitions across Central America and the Caribbean.
+The origins of organized basketball in Costa Rica date to the mid-20th century, when the sport began gaining popularity in San José and other major cities.
+The men's national team was formed to represent Costa Rica in regional competitions throughout Central America and the Caribbean.

-Costa Rica made its presence known in the FIBA Centrobasket Championship, competing against regional powers such as Puerto Rico, Dominican Republic, and Panama.
-Although the team rarely advanced past the preliminary rounds, it became a consistent participant and one of the stronger Central American squads.
+Costa Rica became a regular participant in the FIBA Centrobasket Championship, competing against regional powers such as Puerto Rico, Dominican Republic, and Panama.
+While the team rarely advanced beyond the preliminary rounds, it established itself as a competitive presence and one of the stronger national teams within Central America.

-During the 2000s, Costa Rica experienced a period of growth at the regional level.
-The national team achieved success in the COCABA Championship (the Central American sub-zone competition), where it won gold medals in 2007 and 2015.
-These victories established Costa Rica as one of the leading basketball nations in Central America.
+The 2000s marked a period of growth for Costa Rican basketball at the regional level.
+The national team won gold medals at the COCABA Championship—the Central American sub-zone tournament—in both **2007** and **2015**, asserting itself as one of the top teams in the sub-region.

-Despite these regional achievements, Costa Rica has not yet qualified for a FIBA AmeriCup, a FIBA Basketball World Cup, or the Olympic Games.
-The program continues to focus on developing domestic talent through the Liga de Baloncesto Superior de Costa Rica and youth competitions.
+Despite these regional accomplishments, Costa Rica has yet to qualify for a FIBA AmeriCup, a FIBA Basketball World Cup, or the Olympic Games.
+The national program continues to prioritize the development of local talent through the Liga de Baloncesto Superior de Costa Rica and youth-level competitions.

-In recent years, the national team has participated in FIBA Basketball World Cup qualification (Americas), competing against stronger teams from South and North America.
-While qualification remains a challenge, Costa Rica maintains its reputation as a competitive force in Central American basketball and continues to invest in the growth of the sport nationwide.
+In recent years, Costa Rica has participated in FIBA Basketball World Cup qualification (Americas), competing against stronger teams from across the continent.
+Although qualification for major tournaments remains a challenge, the team is regarded as a competitive force in Central American basketball and continues to invest in the sport’s nationwide development.